Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends

 An inherent limitation of our survey is the focus on ACL.
-Even with its international appeal and prestige, the kind of paper submitted and accepted is still geared towards an English-speaking audience \citep{lepp2024global}, as the target languages in the publications reveal (see Figure \ref{fig:language_distribution}).
+Even with its international appeal, the kind of paper submitted and accepted is still geared towards an English-speaking audience \citep{lepp2024global}, which leads to an unequal distribution of target languages (see Figure \ref{fig:language_distribution}).

 The predominance (if not hegemony) of English decreases when we broaden our scope beyond the Anglosphere.
-The Brazilian Computer Society has hosted workshops featuring papers on queer NLP about and written in Portuguese \citep{bresci, brasnam}, and so has the Italian Association of Computational Linguistics, although written in English \citep{overview-hodi2023, draetta-etal-2024-reclaim}.
-The Spanish Society for Natural Language Processing is particularly prolific, with many queer NLP papers on Spanish and other Iberian languages at their IberLEF workshop \citep{overview-homomex2023, overview-hope2023, overview-homomex2024, overview-hope2024}.
+The Brazilian Computer Society has hosted workshops featuring papers on Queer NLP about and written in Portuguese \citep{bresci, brasnam}, and so has the Italian Association of Computational Linguistics, although written in English \citep{overview-hodi2023, draetta-etal-2024-reclaim}.
+The Spanish Society for Natural Language Processing is particularly prolific, with many Queer NLP papers on Spanish and other Iberian languages at their IberLEF workshop \citep{overview-homomex2023, overview-hope2023, overview-homomex2024, overview-hope2024}.

-These workshops address topics that could be explored in queer English NLP papers but are currently absent from them.
-For example, \citet{Garcia-Baena2023-ic} introduce the task of hope speech detection for queer individuals in Spanish, defined as the detection of “speech that is able to relax a hostile environment and that helps, gives suggestions and inspires for good”, which culminated in HOPE, a shared task on hope detection at IberLEF.
-The first edition in 2023 focused on queer hope speech \citep{overview-hope2023} and the second edition in 2024 still dedicated half of the task to it \citep{overview-hope2024}, while this topic is virtually unexplored in English NLP.
-Similarly, the study the identification of reclaimed queer slurs in Italian \citep{draetta-etal-2024-reclaim} spawned a shared task on multilingual queer slur reclamation for the EVALITA workshop 2026, \footnote{\url{https://multipride-evalita.github.io/}} while the topic remains understudied in English NLP \citep{10.1145/3614419.3644025}.
+These workshops address topics that could be explored in English Queer NLP papers but are currently underrepresented.
+For example, \citet{Garcia-Baena2023-ic} introduce the task of hope speech detection for queer individuals in Spanish, defined as the detection of ``speech that is able to relax a hostile environment and that helps, gives suggestions and inspires for good'', which culminated in HOPE, a shared task on hope detection at IberLEF.
+The first edition in 2023 focused on queer hope speech \citep{overview-hope2023} and the second edition in 2024 still dedicated half of the task to it \citep{overview-hope2024}.
+While this topic is less explored in English Queer NLP, a notable exception is \citet{pofcher-etal-2025-hope}.
+Similarly, the study of the identification of reclaimed queer slurs in Italian \citep{draetta-etal-2024-reclaim} spawned a shared task on multilingual queer slur reclamation for the EVALITA workshop 2026, \footnote{\url{https://multipride-evalita.github.io/}} a topic that remains understudied in English NLP \citep{10.1145/3614419.3644025}.